 Benefit Comment/Cost Lower Quartiles Approach Medium Quartile Approach Upper Quartile Approach Medical Insurance A compulsory government scheme where the employee chooses the medical insurance provider.
-Three are available; one stateowned and two privately-owned.
+Three are available; one state- owned and two privately-owned.
 It is possible to change the provider once per year.
 The same service for all.
 The same service for all.
 The same service for all.
 Pension Plan Typically, group life insurance schemes include lump sum benefits in the case of death, accidental death and disability, and usually amount to a multiple of each employee's salary.
 Only senior staff covered.
 Sum insured equal to 1 annual salary.
 All staff covered.
 Sum insured equal to less than 1 annual salary for blue-collar workers and 1-2-times annual salary for middle and top management.
 All staff covered.
 Sum insured equal to 2 annual salaries.
 Supplement.
 Pension Plan, (3rd pillar) The third pillar is a defined contribution scheme with funding through an insurance contract.
 It pays out via a lump sum, annuities, or a mix of the two.
 Contribution equals 1% or 2% of an employee's salary.
 Contribution equals 3% or 4% of an employee's salary.
 Contribution equals up to 6% of an employee's salary.
-(Maximum of 6% is taxdeductible for the employer.
+(Maximum of 6% is tax- deductible for the employer.
 Personal Accident This benefit covers death and disability due to professional or extra-professional accidents.
 Typically, it also includes a sum insured for treatment expenses and another for funeral expenses.
 Only senior staff covered.
 Only senior staff and employees with the most hazardous jobs are covered.
 All staff covered.
 Workers' Comp.
 Insurance Workers' compensation is mandatory by law and a system based on contributions related to salaries.
+All staff receive coverage, the level of coverage is identical to all, and the applicable legislation determines coverage levels.